-For a primary series, NACI continues to preferentially recommend that a complete primary series of a monovalent mRNA COVID-19 vaccine (Pfizer-BioNTech, Moderna) should be offered to individuals in the authorized age group without contraindications to the vaccine.
+For a primary series, NACI recommends that a complete primary series of a bivalent Omicron-containing mRNA COVID-19 vaccine (Bivalent Pfizer-BioNTech or Bivalent Moderna) should be offered to individuals in the authorized age group, without contraindications to the vaccine, to initiate or complete the primary series.
+If a primary series is started with an mRNA monovalent vaccine, a bivalent Omicron-containing mRNA COVID-19 vaccine can be used to complete the series.